-We’re almost a month away till Season comes out, I’ve got more exciting events coming up that I will share with you as the dates get closer.
-I just mailed a copy to India to my mom wrapped in a hundred layers of bubble wrap, I hope it makes it one piece and soon!
-This week Season was also just named as one of the most highly anticipated cookbooks by Food and Wine magazine, the Kitchn , and the Forward!!!
-Honestly, when you write a book you hope everyone will love it and connect with it at some level but the response from everyone of you has been so amazing, I couldn’t be more grateful for support.
+We’re almost a month away from Season coming out; I’ve got more exciting events coming up that I will share with you as the dates get closer.
+I just mailed a copy to India to my mom wrapped in a hundred layers of bubble wrap; I hope it makes it one piece soon!
+This week, Season was also just named as one of the most highly anticipated cookbooks by Food and Wine magazine, the Kitchn , and the Forward!
+When you write a book, you hope everyone will love it and connect with it at some level, but the response from every one of you has been so amazing; I couldn’t be more grateful for the support.
 Thank you, I could not do this without you!Print

-7 oz [200g] unsalted butter, softened to room temperature
+7 oz/200 g unsalted butter, softened to room temperature

 1 tsp ground long pepper (black pepper will also work here)

 seeds from one vanilla bean scraped

 about 1/4 cup/50 g superfine sugar for dusting the cookies